 The supervising team member should answer questions, correct errors, and provide helpful tips and tricks they’ve picked up during their time in customer service.
 This helps ensure trainees understand how to quickly and correctly use each of the tools provided to them, as well as how to use those tools together to resolve customer issues.

-There are many soft skills that come in handy when working in customer service, but our research into customer service skills shows that the 3 biggest soft skills that impact CSAT are authenticity, a friendly tone, and empathy.
+There are many customer service skills that come in handy when working in customer service, but our research into customer service skills shows that the 3 biggest soft skills that impact customer satisfaction are authenticity, a friendly tone, and empathy.
 Here are some exercises for bringing them out in your people.

 It would be easy to define authenticity as “just being yourself.”
 That definition isn’t useful when trying to help your team members develop it.
 Instead, think of authenticity as “congruence between our deeper values and beliefs (i.e., a ‘true self’) and our actions.”

 There are many ways to develop authenticity, but they tend to be solo exercises.
-This values exercise (and associated worksheet) is easy to adapt for training because trainees and trainers can share and discuss their perspectives.
+This values exercise (and associated worksheet) is easy to adapt for customer service training sessions because trainees and trainers can share and discuss their perspectives.

 Some people seem to naturally have a friendly tone of voice, while others may sound robot-like, intimidating, or even angry.
 Fortunately, there are exercises that can help your customer service trainees develop a friendly tone.
 Here are three you can try with your next new hire.